Buddy Miles: Friendship and collaboration with Jimi Hendrix

 During a one-off charity event for the Moratorium to End the War in Vietnam committee a month later, Hendrix had a minor meltdown on stage.
-Speculations include a possibly drug-related meltdown on stage, as well as an act of sabotage on the part of a very frustrated manager, Michael Jeffery.
-Jeffery was not a fan of the Band of Gypsys, which was claimed as fact by Miles.
-Miles had this to say about the incident years later, stating: "Jeffery slipped [Jimi] two half-tabs of acid on stage as he went on...
-[Jimi] just freaked out.
+Speculations include a possibly drug-related meltdown on stage, as well as an act of sabotage on the part of Jeffery.
+Miles said about the incident years later, "Jeffery slipped [Hendrix] two half-tabs of acid on stage as he went on...
+[Hendrix] just freaked out.
 I told Jeffery he was an out-and-out complete idiot...
 One of the biggest reasons why Jimi is dead is because of that guy."
-Miles and Jeffery already had a strained relationship eventually, as Jeffery was always uncomfortable with Hendrix's and Miles' close friendship.
+Miles and Jeffery already had a strained relationship, as Jeffery was uncomfortable with Hendrix's and Miles' close friendship.
 After this one-off charity event at Madison Square Garden in January 1970, Jeffery told Miles that he was fired and the Band of Gypsys was no more.
-Although, Cox, and presumably Miles as well, had already been paid off as full-time salaried employees with a $1,000 bonus for their services the week before.
+Although Cox, and presumably Miles as well, had already been paid off as full-time salaried employees with a $1,000 bonus for their services the week before.

 While with Hendrix, Miles recorded a number of jams, demos, and songs.
 Over the years, more material recorded at the Fillmore East on New Years 1969–1970 has been issued.
-In 2019, the complete performances from all of the four shows were released on the box set Songs for Groovy Children: The Fillmore East Concerts.
-The original versions of "Stepping Stone" and "Izabella", songs which he recorded for the 1970 single with Cox and Hendrix, have been restored and included on the 2001 compilation Voodoo Child: The Jimi Hendrix Collection.
-Three other songs that were recorded with Cox and Hendrix were later used for early posthumous Hendrix albums, including The Cry of Love and Rainbow Bridge.
+In 2019, the complete performances from all four shows were released on the box set Songs for Groovy Children: The Fillmore East Concerts.
+The original versions of "Stepping Stone" and "Izabella", songs which he recorded for the 1970 single with Cox and Hendrix, were restored and included on the 2001 compilation Voodoo Child: The Jimi Hendrix Collection.
+Three other songs that were recorded with Cox and Hendrix were used for early posthumous Hendrix albums, including The Cry of Love and Rainbow Bridge.
 Additional studio recordings by the trio in various stages of development were released on South Saturn Delta, The Jimi Hendrix Experience box set, Burning Desire, West Coast Seattle Boy: The Jimi Hendrix Anthology, and People, Hell and Angels.